rcbops/rpc-maas/doc/source/usage.rst

-This role supports several high level tags: ``maas``, ``maas-agent``, ``maas-ceph``, ``maas-container``, ``maas-host``, ``maas-infra``, ``maas-hummingbird``, ``maas-openstack``.
+This role supports several high level tags: ``maas``, ``maas-agent``, ``maas-ceph``, ``maas-container``, ``maas-host``, ``maas-infra``, ``maas-openstack``.
 Within each group a tag exists for a specific playbook.
 This gives the deployer the ability to control orchestration even when running the general ``site.yml`` playbook.

 Playbook Specific Notes